 A series of meetings followed with survivors, students, artists, community organizers, administrators, faculty, staff, and front-line workers coming together to engage in discussions about healing and what it might represent and signify in this context.
 Vibrant discussions ensued about employing art as a vehicle for sharing challenging or triggering experiences and about the personal and institutional divides around sexual violence, and about what healing means at the individual, collective and institutional levels.
 As one might imagine there were a myriad of challenges in engaging in candid discussions about deeply personal and potentially controversial topics within such diverse group.
 Disagreements emerged about having an event around ‘healing’ when so much remained to be angry and divided about.
 Discussion took place about who would be speaking on the topic and who was missing from discussions.
 Organizers were mindful to facilitate inclusive, open meetings without potentially triggering survivors in attendance.

 Despite concerns, the concept of healing through art seemed to resonate within the McGill campus community and across other campuses throughout the city.
-So much so, that the iniative has begun to grow organically and take on a life of its own.
-Growth on the Horizon continues to inspire off-shoot events that aim to create genuine culture shifts by encouriaging policy that is reflective of lived realities and rooted in shared authentic understandings and experiences.
+So much so, that the initiative has begun to grow organically and take on a life of its own.
+Growth on the Horizon continues to inspire off-shoot events that aim to create genuine culture shifts by encouraging policy that is reflective of lived realities and rooted in shared authentic understandings and experiences.

 As we struggle to create work and school environments that are more conscious about existing systems of gendered oppression, including patriarchy, sexism, misogyny, rape culture, heterosexism, homophobia, cissexism, and transphobia, and where intolerance is unacceptable behavior, it’s important to challenge the current status quo around gender-based sexual violence in order to eliminate a culture that perpetuates unsafe campuses.